appscode/third-party-tools/storage/nfs/README.md

 **Add Kubernetes cluster's DNS in host's `resolved.conf` :**

-There is an [issue](https://github.com/kubernetes/minikube/issues/2218) that prevents accessing NFS server through Service DNS.
+There is an [issue](https://github.com/kubernetes/minikube/issues/2218) that prevents accessing NFS server through service DNS.
 However, accessing through IP address works fine.
 If you face this issue, you have to add IP address of `kube-dns` Service into your host's `/etc/systemd/resolved.conf` and restart `systemd-networkd`, `systemd-resolved`.

 We are using Minikube for this tutorial.
 Below steps show how we can do this in Minikube.